LauraMcGowan/LauraMcGowan/README.md

     - On Alexa devices it achieved more than 3 million playbacks of the forecast, with a completition rate of &gt; 97%, reaching 95% of the UK's postcodes.
     - On the Weather app we reached approximately 400k accounts.

+- Created an internal dashboard to display local news bulletins  for jounarnalists using React.js

 ---

 ## :microphone: Talks

-- Delivered a talk on at BBC Develop Conference at Media City on 'Using synthetic voice to Present the weather'
+- Delivered a talk at BBC Develop Conference at Media City on 'Using synthetic voice to Present the weather'
 - Present 'tech talks' to my team on regular basis

 ---